keycloak/keycloak/CONTRIBUTING.md

 The above helps us review your PR and also makes it easier for us to maintain the repository.
 It is also required by our automatic merging process.

-We also require that the commit message is prefixed with the Keycloak JIRA issue number (example commit message "KEYCLOAK-9876 My super cool new feature").
+We also require that the commit message is prefixed with the issue number (example commit message `#12 My super cool new feature`).